 When to see your doctor

-It is important to see your doctor if you experience any issues with your period which worry you.
+It is important to see your doctor if you experience any issues with your period that worry you.
 Keeping a menstrual diary, including when you get your period, the length, heaviness and anything else you notice, will help your doctor work out how best to help you.

 You should consult your doctor if you:

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at December 2013.
+The information above is based on current medical knowledge, evidence and practice as at July 2018.